xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 -cdelay int : specifies the maximum delay for recovery data usage
 -ks : enable killswitch API

+**CHANGELOG TO v0.5.1:**

+ - !!!
+Renamed SAVEWINDOW to ANALISYSPERIOD in configuration file !!!
+ - Removed CSTAT option from configuration file as not useful
+ - Modified the averaging algorithm to suppport forthcoming ANALISYSWINDOW implementation

 **CHANGELOG TO v0.5.0:**

 - Improved algorithm for entry sampling in case of failure of one of the two sensors